42mcmaster/databaseApplications/DatabaseApps_ComprehensivePlan.md

 **Deliverable:**
 - **Track A:** Define entities and attributes for a given scenario, create simple ER diagram
 - **Track B:** Design a multi-table database with relationships, implement in SQLite

 ---

+### Lesson 5.5: DB Browser for SQLite (Mini-Lesson)
+**State Alignment:** 2.8.9 (Differentiate front-end and back-end)
+**Duration:** 30-45 minutes

+**Learning Objectives:**
+- Install and navigate DB Browser for SQLite
+- Visually explore database structure and data
+- Use GUI tools alongside JupyterLab workflow
+- Write and test queries in Execute SQL tab
+- Understand when to use GUI vs. code-based tools

+**Hands-On Activities:**
+1. Install DB Browser for SQLite
+2. Open existing titanic.db database
+3. Explore Database Structure tab (see table schemas)
+4. Browse Data tab (view records like Excel)
+5. Write queries in Execute SQL tab
+6. Export query results to CSV

+**Key Concepts:**
+- GUI tools complement code-based workflows
+- Visualization aids understanding
+- Different tools for different tasks (exploration vs. automation)
+- DB Browser = "training wheels" for seeing what SQL does

+**Deliverable:**
+- **Track A:** Open database in DB Browser, screenshot 3 explorations (structure, browse, query)
+- **Track B:** Use DB Browser to verify database design from Lesson 05, document findings

+**Teaching Note:** This is a transition lesson - students can now choose JupyterLab OR DB Browser for exploration tasks.
+Emphasize DB Browser is great for visual learners and quick exploration, but code (JupyterLab) is better for reproducible work.

+---